 To clarify, it wasn't really the ends of the marker that were twitching, it was the center of the marker moving and the ends staying pretty stable.
 Basically, it was the shape or orientation of the marker that was changing.
 When a fish was hooked and you could feel the head shakes, the marker looked like a butterfly flapping its wings.)

-Some of the hits were incredibly subtle and as sensitive as I tried to become, even by the end of the evening I have no reason to believe I was detecting all the hits.
+Some of the hits were incredibly subtle and as sensitive as I tried to become, even by the end of the evening I had no reason to believe I was detecting all the hits.

 One thing that definitely surprised me was that late in the session, when I was the most "tuned in" to the extremely subtle changes in the shape of the marker, I realized I was not just seeing the takes, I actually could feel all the takes in the rod.